1. What does God’s word say in the 37th Psalm regarding God’s purpose for the earth?

 11. (a) Why did Jesus use a setting of hellfire in providing the illustration of the rich man and Lazarus? (b) In what way is fire used in an illustrative way in the Scriptures, for example in Revelation?

 11. ANOTHER TEACHING OF GREEK PHILOSOPHY.
 Therefore, once again, Greek philosophy, this time concerning the teaching of hellfire, has been grafted into Christian thought and teaching.
 It is not a Bible teaching (Romans 6:23).
-So why did Jesus use hellfire, once in the Scriptures, in an illustration regarding the rich man and Lazarus?
+So why did Jesus use hellfire, one time in the Scriptures, in an illustration regarding the rich man and Lazarus?
 The key lies in his audience.
 He was speaking to Pharisees, and was trying to reach their heart regarding the Kingdom message.
 (Luke 16:14-15).
 Why is this significant?
 The Pharisees had adopted some Greek philosophy in their teachings, and actually believed in hellfire punishment for the wicked!
 This can be shown from the words of Josephus, an historian who was himself a Pharisee.
 According to him, the Pharisees held that only the soul was immortal and the souls of good people would be reincarnated and “pass into other bodies,” while “the souls of the wicked will suffer eternal punishment.”
 (Josephus “Jewish War” 2.8.14; cf. “Antiquities” 8.14-15.)
 Jesus was thus using their own beliefs to show them that trusting in their money-loving rich way of life was leading them into divine disfavor, while the poor and lowly ones were finding favor by obeying Christ.
 (Luke 16:19-31).
 Jesus in no way was trying to declare that God or himself would ever intend any unjust means of punishment.
-Rather, fire is mentioned in the Scriptures a few times as a symbol of destruction, which is what happens when we put something in a fire—it is destroyed.
+There has been indication that God can use something with the appearance of flame to cleanse persons of certain unholy conditions, but again this is not a tormenting punishment.
+Rather, fire is mentioned in the Scriptures a few times as a symbol of destruction, which is generally what happens when we put something in a fire—it is destroyed.
 Thus, the “lake of fire” mentioned in Revelation is said to be, or mean, “the second death.”
 (Revelation 20:14).
 One may be resurrected from his first death—but generally speaking, not from the second one--it is thus a symbol of complete destruction, something God wants none to suffer.
 Jesus likewise used the term “Gehenna,” which was a garbage dump where constant fire was used to burn up trash, in a similar way, to symbolize complete destruction—not tormenting hellfire.
 It was where the bodies of dead criminals were thrown, the warning fate of some hypocritical “scribes and Pharisees” of the first century, refusing clear evidence of God's holy spirit.
 There is hope that with God's mercy, such serious warnings would wake them up, before it was too late.
 (Matthew 23:13-15,33; also 2Peter 3:9).

 TRINITY TEACHING—TRUE OR FALSE